aimms/how-to/Articles/329/329-more-logging.rst

 This logging facility is somewhat similar to the `log4j <https://logging.apache.org/log4j/2.x/>`_ technology.
 In this article, we explore how this facility can be used for initial troubleshooting in AIMMS projects.

-But first, the log files are there to help diagnose an issue in the application.
+The log files are there to help diagnose an issue in the application:
+When you have such a log file, you can search for ``[ERROR]`` or ``[WARN]``, with the square brackets if you like, and whenever the message corresponds to the unexpected behaviour you are experiencing, look at the lines just before to see if they provide a clue to the cause of the unexpected behaviour you are experiencing.

+A word of caution is necessary here.
-The reverse is not true: an alarming message in the log files does not necessarily indicate a problem in the application.
+The reverse of the above is not true; an alarming message in the log files does not necessarily indicate a problem in the application.
+For instance,

+*   A version mismatch may just be an indication that renewed data needs to be copied from one software component to another.

-For instance, connections are often maintained at several layers, thereby facilitating automatic recovery.
+*   Connections are often maintained at several layers, potentially facilitating automatic recovery.
-When a connection fails at a lower level, this sounds alarming, but there may be a recovery at a higher level.
+    When a connection fails at a lower level, this sounds alarming, but this may just be used as a signal to invoke a recovery at a higher level.

 In short:

 .. warning:: The AIMMS log files are designed to be interpreted by AIMMS staff.